munificent/craftinginterpreters/book/strings.md

-*   UTF-32 is fast and supports the whole Unicode range, but wastes a lot of memory given that most code points do tend to be in the lower range of values where a full 32 bits aren't needed.
+*   UTF-32 is fast and supports the whole Unicode range, but wastes a lot of memory given that most code points do tend to be in the lower range of values, where a full 32 bits aren't needed.

-*   UTF-8 is memory efficient and supports the whole Unicode range, but it's variable-length encoding makes it slow to access arbitrary code points.
+*   UTF-8 is memory efficient and supports the whole Unicode range, but its variable-length encoding makes it slow to access arbitrary code points.

 *   UTF-16 is worse than all of them -- an ugly consequence of Unicode outgrowing its earlier 16-bit range.
-It's less memory efficient than UTF-8, but is still a variable-length encoding thanks to surrogate pairs.
+It's less memory efficient than UTF-8 but is still a variable-length encoding thanks to surrogate pairs.
 Avoid it if you can.
 Alas, if your language needs to run on or interoperate with the browser, the JVM, or the CLR, you might be stuck with it, since those all